GrahamDeprecated/Laravel-Passwd/README.md

 Please check the system requirements before installing Laravel Passwd.

 To get the latest version of Laravel Passwd, simply require it in your `composer.json` file.

 `"graham-campbell/passwd": "dev-master"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 Once Laravel Passwd is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\Passwd\PasswdServiceProvider'`

 You can register the Passwd facade in the `aliases` key of your `app/config/app.php` file if you like.

 `'Passwd' => 'GrahamCampbell\Passwd\Facades\Passwd'`

+## Usage

+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-Passwd ) for Laravel Passwd.

+You may see an example of implementation in [CMS Core](https://github.com/GrahamCampbell/CMS-Core).

 ## Updating Your Fork